To show you how these calories add up, here’s an example of what a typical Christmas Day’s eating might look like:

 - Steam your vegetables to retain nutrients.

 - Swap roast potatoes for boiled.

 - Pudding time: swap brandy butter for custard made with skimmed milk.

-- Aim to have a low-calorie non-alcoholic drink (water is ideal!) between each glass of wine, or drink white wine spritzers instead.
+- Aim to have low-calorie non-alcoholic drinks (water is ideal!) between each glass of wine, or drink white wine spritzers instead.